About Ebykr

 Brooks and those behind the company are cognizant of the special place the brand and its products hold in many people’s hearts, minds and souls.
 While it may be difficult to deny such an illustrious and well-documented past, the company nonetheless captures its historical zeitgeist in its current product line and marketing materials alike.

 One place it does so — very well, if we might observe — is in Brooks product catalogs, or what have come to be known as The Brooks Book.
-The 2016 Book for Cyclists celebrates an unbroken tradition of manufacturing in the West Midlands area of England that dates back a full 150 years, to 1866.
+The 2016 Book for Cyclists, published for the company’s 150th anniversary, celebrates an unbroken tradition of manufacturing in the West Midlands area of England dating back to 1866.
 (Never mind the company made horse harnesses and general leather goods until the winter of 1882-1883).

 It features the company’s wide saddle and bag range interspersed with historical insights, delightful stories and lovely watercolor illustrations.
 Except for a few indecipherable whiz-bang icons below some of the product descriptions and really high-res photos, it would be equally at home in 1866 as it is today.